Applying for the Psychology Internship at CSDC-UHM

 3. Vita: Current vita including educational history, clinical/counseling experience, and a list of graduate courses taken to fulfill the requirements of your degree.

-Deadline for completion of the entire AAPI application is December 1, 2013.
+Deadline for completion of the entire AAPI application is, Monday, December 1, 2014.

 The Psychology Internship is accredited by the American Psychological Association: